Paper: Load sharing and profile modification of spur gear teeth in the general case of any flank geometry.

-An example of involute gears with smooth linear flank error functions of the form e = c·L, where L is the profile modification in the case of teeth without errors and c is a constant, was presented in the paper.
-For the pinion c = -0.2 and for the gear c = 0.6 was used.
+An example of involute gears with smooth linear flank error functions of the form e = c·L, where L is the profile modification perpendicularly to the flank in the case of teeth without errors and c is a constant, was presented in the paper.
+The value of c used for the pinion was -0.2, whereas that for the gear was 0.6.
 To demonstrate the generality of the developed method and the accompanying computer program, the gear teeth data were chosen to deviate from common standards.
-These data are as follows: pressure angle = 18º, module = 7 mm, rack dedendum = 1.7 times the module, rack addendum = 1.1 times the module, number of teeth of the pinion = 24, number of teeth of the gear = 33, tooth width = 10 mm, transmitted power 80 kW at 10,000 rpm.
+Those data are as follows: pressure angle = 18º, module = 7 mm, rack dedendum = 1.7 times the module, rack addendum = 1.1 times the module, number of teeth of the pinion = 24, number of teeth of the gear = 33, tooth width = 10 mm, transmitted power 80 kW at 10,000 rpm.
 The computed contact ratio is equal to 1.87.
 After computing all gear teeth compliances and the static load distribution, the teeth profiles (with the assumed flank errors) are suitably modified to smoothen the load distribution.
-The static load curves of the ideal teeth (without errors), of the teeth with errors and of the optimised ones are shown in Fig. 1.
-It is obvious how smooth the load distribution of the optimised teeth is.
+The static load curves of the ideal teeth (without errors), of the teeth with errors and of the optimised teeth are shown in Fig. 1.
+The smoothness of the load distribution of the optimised teeth is obvious.

 Fig. 1.
 Static load distribution before and after optimisation.

-The necessary flank modifications to achieve the optimised smooth load distribution of Fig. 1 is shown in Fig. 2 below.
+The necessary flank modifications to achieve the optimised smooth load distribution of Fig. 1 are shown in Fig. 2.
 On the horizontal axis, Xpoc is the distance from the pitch point along the contact path.
-The flank modification (perpendicular to the tooth flank) is applied to the teeth tips only and is of exponential form.
-The whole optimisation process takes less than 1 sec of CPU time of even an old 486 PC, using 1,000 gridpoints on the tooth flanks (very high resolution).
+The modification perpendicularly to the tooth flank is applied to the tips of the teeth only and is exponential.
+The whole optimisation process takes a negligible fraction of 1 s of the CPU time of a modern PC using a very high resolution of 1,000 gridpoints on the tooth flanks, i.e., it is practically instantaneous.